herowio/herow-sdk-android/README.md

 }
 ```

-Replace YOUR_GITHUB_USERNAME with the username you usually use to connect to Github.
+Replace YOUR_GITHUB_USERNAME with the username you usually used to connect to Github.
 Replace YOUR_GITHUB_TOKEN by the generated token that you can only see once.

 - Sync your project